 - Love Feast Resource click here to download

 - Download The Salvation Army's Handbook of Doctrine

 The principal purpose of the International Theological Council (ITC) (formerly International Doctrine Council) is to serve the General and the global Salvation Army by being faithful custodians of Army doctrinal positions, whether those positions are to be found in the eleven Articles of Faith, in official Army publications, or in formal statements approved by the General.

 The International Theological Council together with General Brian Peddle, Sunbury Court 24-28 March 2019.
 From Pakistan Major Arif Masih is the member of International theological Council.

 Major Arif Masih was born in 1968 in Lahore Pakistan.
 His early education was in Lahore, and he completed his Bachelor of Theology from Gujranwala Theological Seminary in 1990.
 His thesis was on the topic: ‘’Comparison between Muslim and Christian married life” He served as a Presbyterian pastor for three years in Gujranwala.
 He and his wife Samina worked for The Salvation Army at Jhamka Corps before training as part of the ‘’Messengers of Love’’ session.
 Arif served as a Corps officer and youth officer at Tanda, and Peshawar.
 He served at the Training College as Field Training Officer, Senior Training Officer and Acting Training Principal, before being appointed to Kohat Corps.
-After that he served as Training Principal, Now he is working as Territorial Education Secretary.
-He and Samina have two sons Ammindab and Alyab, and a daughter, Anab
+After that he served as Training Principal, Education Secretary and now he is working as Secretary for Spiritual Life Development.
+He and Samina have two sons Ammindab and Alyab, and a daughter, Anab.

 - Visit the website of The Salvation Army's International Theological Council